Installation Guide

 Insulating the liner will provide several benefits to the overall installation.
 Flue gases will remain warmer for longer, liners will be more rigid and easier to clean, and some protection will be given to the internal walls of the existing chimney which may be old and worn.
 In tight spaces perlite would be more practical, bridging is less likely to occur and gaps less likely to form.
 For larger chimneys where more than 2 bags of insulation per meter are likely to be used Chimwrap is a more cost effective option.
 The liner is pre-wrapped in insulating blankets before being inserted into the chimney.
 The resulting void would be vented allowing moisture drawn out of the stack to exit out of the chimney, thus improving the health of your chimney.

-In our opinion insulting the liner will always improve the performance of the stove and lengthen the life of the liner.
+In our opinion insulating the liner will always improve the performance of the stove and lengthen the life of the liner.

 Top Connection